attacus/uv-notifier/README.md

 - Sydney
 - Townsville

-You can set your own acceptable and dangerous UV levels using the `acceptable_uv` and `dangerous_uv` variables in the Python script.
+You can set your own acceptable UV levels using the `acceptable_uv` variables in `tasks.py`'.
 These must be in decimal format (e.g. 5.0) for the app to work properly.

 To decide which UV levels are right for you, please check out the UV index information provided below.